docker/docs/datacenter/dtr/2.2/guides/user/manage-images/pull-and-push-images.md

 ### Tag the image

-In this example we'll pull the Golang image from Docker Hub and tag with the full DTR and repository name.
+In this example we pull the Golang image from Docker Hub and tag with the full DTR and repository name.
 A tag defines where the image was pulled from, and where it will be pushed to.